vgurianov/uml-sp/docs/annotations.md

 -- Not bad, thank you /Thanks, not so well.<br/><br/>
 It's necessary create a simulation model of dialog.

-## 1. Define goals modeling and requirements to simulator
+## 1. Define goals of modeling and requirements to simulator
 In UML2 SP this step is a *Requirement* workflow.
 A Use-Case model is an artefact of *Requirement* workflow.

 **Goal:** What will Mr. Brown answer?<br/>